 It was Loew's Elmiro when that circuit had it.
 They gave it a makeover in the 70s.
 During the General Cinema tenure in the mid 70s it was known as the Cinema on the Mall

 A 1976 ad during the General Cinema era calling it the Mall Cinema.
-Thanks to Ken McIntyre for spotting this for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for spotting this for a post on the Photos of Los Angeles private Facebook group.

 By 1981 it was an independent operation called the Cine Latino that was running Spanish language product.
 Thanks to Ken McIntyre for spotting it in this listing that appeared in the L.A.
 Times that year.
 Later Metropolitan Theatres took over the operation and retained the Spanish language format.

-Status: It's closed and vacant.
-The last day of operation was September 22, 2024.
-Thanks to Russ Jones for spotting the news in "AMC Broadway 4 movie theater shuts doors on Promenade," a September 25 story by Thoimas Leffler in the Santa Monica Daily Press.
+Closing: The last day of operation was September 22, 2024.
+Thanks to Russ Jones for spotting the news in "AMC Broadway 4 movie theater shuts doors on Promenade," a September 25 story by Thomas Leffler in the Santa Monica Daily Press.
+The circuit still has the Santa Monica 7, a 1990 vintage complex several blocks away.

 More interior views of the original theatre: